UWC2-PYTHON/ProgrammingInPython/source/modules/AdvancedArgumentPassing.rst

     x is: 4

-Defaults are evaluated when the function is defined
+Defaults are evaluated when the function is defined.

 .. code-block:: ipython